Ozone in Aquaculture: Controlling Pathogens and Algae

 Uneaten feed and fish waste break down into ammonia and nitrites.
 Bacteria, viruses, and parasites thrive in crowded conditions.
 Algae blooms consume dissolved oxygen and release toxins.
 Organic matter accumulates and degrades water clarity.

 Every one of these problems affects animal health, growth rates, survival, and ultimately the profitability of the operation.
 Addressing them without introducing harmful chemicals requires a treatment method that works fast, leaves no residue, and supports the biological systems that keep the water balanced.
+Ozone in aquaculture checks every one of those boxes.

 How Ozone in Aquaculture Eliminates Pathogens